 14.3 Information on applications is available on the GLS website and in the documentation of the given application.
 The support is provided by the GLS customer service.

-14.5 If the Client or the Sender is not able to use standard GLS systems for parcel dispatch, an exception may be awarded and usage of an Own software solution may be allowed based on signing the amendment to the Forwarding Contract in the form of the Agreement on using own system for printing labels.
+14.5 If the Client or the Sender is not able to use standard GLS systems for parcel dispatch, an exception may be awarded, and usage of an Own software solution may be allowed based on signing the amendment to the Forwarding Contract in the form of the Agreement on using own system for printing labels.

-14.6 In case the Client does not draw the Agreement on using own software, they do not have the right to exercise complaints about any disaccord which emerged by incorrect data transmission or the wrong format of the parcel label.
+14.6 In case the Client does not draw the Agreement on using own software, they do not have the right to exercise complaints about any disaccord which emerged by incorrect data transmission or a wrong format of the parcel label.